Choctaw code talkers

 Choctaws in training in World War I for coded radio and telephone transmissions.

 The Choctaw code talkers were a group of Choctaw Indians from Oklahoma who pioneered the use of Native American languages as military code during World War I.

-The government of the Choctaw Nation maintains that the men were the first American native code talkers ever to serve in the US military.
+The government of the Choctaw Nation maintains that the men were the first American native code talkers ever to serve in the U.S. military.
 They were conferred the Texas Medal of Valor in 2007.

 Origin

 Code talking, the practice of using Native American languages for use as military code by American armed forces, got its start during World War I. The German forces proved not only to speak excellent English but also to have intercepted and broken American military codes.
 An American officer, Colonel Alfred Wainwright Bloor, noticed a number of American Indians serving with him in the 142nd Infantry in France.
 Overhearing two Choctaw Indians speaking with each another, he realized he could not understand them.
 He also realized that if he could not understand them, the same would be true for Germans, no matter how good their English skills.
 Besides, many Native American languages have never been written down.

 With the active cooperation of his Choctaw soldiers, Colonel Bloor tested and deployed a code, using the Choctaw language in place of regular military code.
 The first combat test took place on October 26, 1918, when Colonel Bloor ordered a "delicate" withdrawal of two companies of the 2nd Battalion, from Chufilly to Chardeny.
 The movement was successful: "The enemy's complete surprise is evidence that he could not decipher the messages", Bloor observed.
 A captured German officer confirmed they were "completely confused by the Indian language and gained no benefit whatsoever" from their wiretaps.
 Native Americans were already serving as messengers and runners between units.
 By placing Choctaws in each company, messages could be transmitted regardless if the radio was overheard or the telephone lines tapped.